 Pictured below is the old seal (green arrow), old distance spacer (blue arrow) along with the Jaguar seal and distance spacer (red arrow) The Jaguar seal has a rubber coating impregnating the outer band.
 This affords a better seal between the outer seal and the crankshaft cover.
 Interesting, it does not have the compression spring, which the original seal had and has become the norm for this type of seal.

 There are two ways to install this seal.
 Hammer in, or press it in.
 You can hammer it in, however close quarters and the possibility of damaging the seal precludes that idea.
 My recommendation is to press the seal in.
 I fabricated a press that uses the crankshaft bolt as leverage.
 I purchased a 2 to 1 1/2 inch galvanized pipe reducer from Home Depot.
 Any plumbing store will have this.
 The 2-inch side is exactly what I need to address the seal.
 The 2" side will be used to press the seal in.
 The height of the reducer is critical.
-Measure 1 7/8 inch from the 2" side and cut the pipe at exactly 1 7/8 inches.
-(Measure from the 2-inch side.
-Cut from the 1 1/4 inch side.)
+Measure 1 7/8 inch from the 2" side (green arrow photograph below) and cut the pipe at exactly 1 7/8 inches.
+Cut from the 1 1/4 inch side (red arrow photograph below))

 I used a flat file to get the 2-inch surface perfectly flat.
 This is not absolutely necessary, however you might as well make this the right way.

-As seen in the photograph below the 2" side of the pipe (red arrow) union mates exactly with the NAPA oil seal (blue arrow) The yellow arrow identifies the Jaguar seal.
+As seen in the photograph below the 2" side of the pipe (red arrow) union mates exactly with the NAPA oil seal (blue arrow) The green arrow identifies the Jaguar seal.

-The crankshaft bolt (blue arrow) will be used to force the modified pipe union (green arrow) against the new seal (red arrow) thus pressing it into the crankshaft cover.
+In the photograph below, the crankshaft bolt (yellow arrow) will be used to force the modified pipe union "Press" (red arrow) against the new seal (green arrow) thus pressing it into the crankshaft cover.